vdresch/B3_companies/README.md

 It's also needed to change the path for the webdriver in the program ``` get_b3_tickers.py ```

 ### The output
 There is in this repository an output for the day 25/03/2022.
-It's a CSV file with the ticker, the name of the company, the fantasy name, as well as the Corporate Governance Levels of the companies.
+It's a CSV file with the code, the name of the company, the fantasy name, as well as the Corporate Governance Levels of the companies.
 If ran, an updated output will be generated.

 ### To do